datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ## Putting it all together

-Up to this point, we have walked through tasks that are often involved in handling and processing data using the workshop ready cleaned files that we have provided.
+Up to this point, we have walked through tasks that are often involved in handling and processing data using the workshop-ready cleaned files that we have provided.
 In this wrap-up exercise, we will perform many of the same tasks with real data sets.
 This lesson also covers data visualization.